MrWinston700/real_world_math_backend/README.md

 ## challenge

-Most challenging aspect of this project was changing data through redux
+Most challenging aspect of this project was changing data through redux.

 ## future implementations

- ui overhaul
+ ui overhaul.
- Email to be sent out weekly to user with new question
+ Email to be sent out weekly to user with new question.

 ## Contributing